How to Write a Dissertation Introduction: Types, Steps, & Examples

 Dissertation Introduction Chapter

 To write a great dissertation or research introduction chapter, you must first understand what this chapter is supposed to accomplish.
 In other words, what is its primary purpose?
-As the name suggests, the introduction chapter should introduce the readers to your research, so they learn what you’re trying to figure out or what problem you’re trying to solve.
+As the experts at our dissertation proposal service suggest, the introduction chapter should introduce the readers to your research, so they learn what you’re trying to figure out or what problem you’re trying to solve.
 In particular, you should answer four critical research questions in your introductory part.

 - What will you be looking into while researching?
 Why is it valuable?